bgoodr/build-locally/packages/example-tool/README.md

-example-tool
+example-package
 ==========================

 Parent: [build-locally](../../README.md)

-This is an example directory to build the fictious tool called "example-tool".
+This is an example directory to build the fictious package called "example-package".